 How do I teach origami?

-It is one thing to come up with original designs and it is another to be able to teach it to someone.
-The later often requires that I redesign folding sequences to allow a model’s steps to be followed.
-Teaching then takes two courses of action.
 At conventions and at the Children’s Hospital in Oakland, I teach classes in how to fold models by first demonstrating each step and then making sure each folder has achieved it.
 I use oversized pieces of paper that everyone can see, and draw the folds on them with a felt tip pen.
 I try not to intervene with a folder’s attempt at a step unless the result would seriously compromise the finished product.
 I show the step on my own demonstration paper multiple times in different areas of the classroom, and only show the step on a folder’s model if they want me to.
 It is especially important for children who are ill to experience the joys of achieving something on their own.

-The second way I teach is by diagramming each step of the model.
-My experience with learning from poorly drawn diagrams is frustration.
+The second way I teach is by diagramming each step of a model’s process.
+People get frustrated from poorly drawn diagrams.
 Consequently I spend enormous amounts of time making the best drawings I can for a folder.
 I use a lot of shading to render the steps in three dimensions and often show intermediate images stages of a step .

 Download some Bernie Peyton diagrams here: